railwayapp/docs/src/docs/guides/environments.md

             layout="responsive"
             width={736} height={522} quality={100} />

+### Caveats

+- Networking changes are not yet staged and are applied immediately.
+- Adding databases or templates will only affect the current environment.
+However, they do not yet create a commit in the history.
+- When staged changes are enabled, forking environments is disabled.
+Staging changes is our long-term vision for environments which will incorporate the best parts of forking environments.
+However, at the moment the two features are incompatible.

 ### Feedback

 Staged changes is big change to the Railway dashboard.
 We'd love to hear your [feedback on the feature](https://community.railway.app).